impetus-dp/eCommerce/README.md

 ## Test Automation Ready to use Template: Selenium, Cucumber, TestNg, Maven, Extent Reports and Java8 with Page Object Model
 ## Framework Design Features

-- WebDriver Manager /WebDriver Factory / Browser Factory  >  	Objective: To start a new webdriver with Environment Name: Test can run on Local or on Remote Machine or on cloud;
+- WebDriver Manager /WebDriver Factory / Browser Factory

+	  •	 To start a new web driver with Environment Name: Test can run on Local or on Remote Machine or on cloud.

-																															Browser Name: Test can ask for any browser; ImplicitlyWait; DriverPath.
+	  •	 Browser Name; Test can ask for any browser; Implicitly Wait; Driver Path

-- PageObject Manager 	>  Objective: To achieve page's single object created for all the step definiton files.
+- PageObject Manager

+	  •  To achieve page's single object creation for all the step definition files.

-- FileReader Manager 	>  Objective: Singelton Pattern - The Singleton's purpose is to control object creation, limiting the number of objects to only one.
-Since there is only one Singleton instance, any instance fields of a Singleton will occur only once per class, just like static fields.
+- FileReader Manager

+	  • Singleton Pattern: The Singleton's purpose is to control object creation.
+Because there is only one singleton instance, any instance fields of a Singleton will occur only once per class, just like static fields.

-- Test Context (Dependency Injection PicoContainer)	> Objective: Sharing Test Context between Cucumber Step Definitions.
+- Test Context

+        •      PicoContainer Dependency Injection : Sharing Test Context between Cucumber Step Definitions.

 - Extent Spark Reports (HTML) and PDF.